thomasWeise/distributedComputingExamples/javaServerPages/examples/README.md

 13. The build will start, you will see its status output in the console window.
 14. The folder `target` will contain a file `myJSPs.war` after the build.
 This is the deployable archive with our application.

+## 2.3.
+Building under Linux without Eclipse

+Under Linux, you can also simply run `make_linux.sh` in this project's folder to build the servlet without Eclipse, given that you have Maven installed.

 ### 2.3.
 Deploy

 #### 2.3.1.
 Deploy to GlassFish